aljhn/master_project2/README.md

-# Modeling Dynamical Systems with Physics Informed Neural Networks
+# Modeling Dynamical Systems with Physics Informed Neural Networks with Applications to PDE-Constrained Optimal Control Problems

-### Source code for all experiments from the TTK4550 - Engineering Cybernetics, Specialization Project and TTK4900 - Engineering Cybernetics, Master's Thesis
+### TTK4550 - Engineering Cybernetics, Specialization Project and TTK4900 - Engineering Cybernetics, Master's Thesis

+Contains source code for all the experiments done, as well as some that were unused or unsuccessful.
+Also contains code to generate all the figures and plots from the thesis.